Our 2025 conference

 Each autumn we hold a conference where we bring together criminal justice, health service and third sector professionals with academic criminologists and psychologists.
 We believe that forging strong links between practitioners and academics is vital in order to improve strategies for protecting stalking victims and managing perpetrators.

-Our two-day conferences are held at College Court conference centre, University of Leicester, and also on-line.
+Our two-day conferences are held physically and on-line.
 For those attending in person there is plenty of time for informal interaction, including at the conference dinner on the first evening.
-Overnight accommodation is available on site.
+This year’s conference will be held in Nottingham, at a venue to be announced, on Nov 5 – 6.
+Owing to unforeseen circumstances we have changed the venue, and shifted the dates forward by a day, from those previously announced.

 See here for more about last year’s conference, where we launched the Alice Ruggles Trust awards